jokerwyt/Pintos/docs/p3a.md

 >A2: In a few paragraphs, describe your code for accessing the data
 >stored in the SPT about a given page.

-1. Putting the pointer to SPT in the PTE's 31 free bits allows the OS to get SPT when page faults happen.
+1. Putting the pointer to the SPT entry in the PTE's 31 free bits allows the OS to get the SPT entry when page faults happen.
-2. When loading a page, fetch the SPT's pointer from PTE, and set PTE to the physical address.
+2. When loading a page, fetch the SPT entry's pointer from PTE, and set PTE to the physical address.
-3. When swapping it out, put the SPT's pointer back into PTE.
+3. When swapping it out, put the SPT entry's pointer back into PTE.

 >A3: How does your code coordinate accessed and dirty bits between
 >kernel and user virtual addresses that alias a single frame, or
 >alternatively how do you avoid the issue?

 Kernel accesses user pages only when the process makes a syscall.
-These bits are used to make frame eviction decisions and do swap optimization.
+These bits are used to assemble frame eviction decisions and do swap optimization.
 So the kernel only accesses user pages when syscalls happen for necessary data exchange.
 When loading pages or swapping them out, the kernel always used kernel virtual addresses.